 CA SB 1070 calls for the Monitoring Council to be administered by the State Water Resources Control Board.
 The Monitoring Council has appointed an Executive Director from within the State Water Board's Office of Information Management and Analysis to represent the Monitoring Council to executive management of other governmental agencies, departments, non-governmental organizations and stakeholders and to develop policy recommendations to the Monitoring Council.
 The Monitoring Council has also appointed an Assistant Director from within the Natural Resources Agency to assist the Executive Director with conducting the day-to-day administration of the Monitoring Council.
-Duties include identifying and organizing issues, eliciting and developing points of view and alternative solutions, organizing theme-specific workgroups, assigning tasks to workgroups and contractors, elevating potential disputes to the Council or its Co-Chairs, facilitating Monitoring Council meetings, managing the production of any Council products, and coordinating the development of website(s) and other materials for the Monitoring Council.
+Together, the Executive Director and Assistant Director act to Duties include identifying and organizinge issues, eliciting and developing points of view and alternative solutions, organizinge themespecific workgroups, assigning tasks to workgroups and contractors, act as a lightning rod for elevating potential disputes to the Council or its Co-Chairs, facilitatinge Monitoring Council meetings, managinge the production of any Council products, and coordinatinge the development of website(s) and other materials for the Monitoring Council.